Tibetan Spaniel

 Origin & History

-As the name suggests, the Tibetan Spaniel comes from Tibet, where he is one of the so-called Buddha's lion dogs.
-However, he bears the second part of his name wrongly.
-Unlike the Spaniel, he has no hunting instinct and has no other similarities with him.
-Genetically, he is closely related to the Pekinese, which he actually looks very similar to.
+As the name suggests, the Tibetan Spaniel comes from Tibet, where it is one of the so-called lion dogs of Buddha.
+However, the second part of its name is wrong.
+Unlike the spaniel, it has no hunting instinct and has nothing else in common with it.
+Genetically, it is closely related to the Pekingese, which it also looks very similar to.

-Already over 2000 years ago, the Tibetan Spaniel lived together with the monks in Tibetan monasteries.
-He is still considered there as a lucky charm and is treated respectfully.
-For the monks he was always a faithful companion and guardian.
-Due to the close living together with the people, his faithful, loyal nature is also so strong.
+The Tibetan Spaniel lived with the monks in Tibetan monasteries over 2000 years ago.
+It is still considered a lucky charm there today and is treated with respect.
+It has always been a loyal companion and guardian for the monks.
+It is because of their close association with humans that their faithful and loyal nature is so strong.

-Despite its history dating back several centuries, the Tibetan Spaniel was not officially recognized as a breed by the FCI until 1961.
+Despite its centuries-old history, the Tibetan Spaniel was not officially recognized as a breed by the FCI until 1961.